 Madison Police have used the March 2015 report of the President's Task Force on 21st Century Policing as an assessment of our current status.
 This document provides a summary of the MPD initiatives that address the various recommendations of the Task Force.
-From this starting point MPD can continue to build a Department that is responsive to the Community we serve.
+MPD continues its mission to build a Department that is responsive to the Community we serve.